 During a full pool demolition, everything goes.
-The pool demolition contractors will break up the materials that make up the pool, including any concrete, fiberglass, steel, granite, and vinyl lining.
+The Dirt Connections Team will break up the materials that make up the pool, including any concrete, fiberglass, steel, granite, and vinyl lining.
 Debris is then removed from the pool cavity with special equipment.
-Once the entirety of the pool has been demolished, Dirt Connections will haul all of the debris away for proper disposal, leaving your yard free of pool materials.
-Our pool removal contractors will then supply the dirt necessary to fill the empty pool cavity.
-We will then fill and compact the soil to make it look like a swimming pool was never there.
+Once the entirety of the pool has been demolished, Dirt Connections will haul all of the debris away for proper disposal, leaving your yard free of all pool materials.
+With materials removed, we can then supply the dirt necessary to fill the empty pool cavity.
+We will fill and compact the pool cavity.
+With the compacted soil complete, it will look like a swimming pool was never there.

 Advantages of Full Swimming Pool Removal

-- Like with a partial pool removal, you have the advantage of maintaining a pool-free yard.
-This means less time and money spent on pool supplies and maintenance, as well as the peace of mind that you are not liable for injuries that may occur in or around your pool
+- Like with a partial pool removal, you have the advantage of a maintenance free yard.
+This means less time and money spent on pool supplies and maintenance, as well as the peace of mind that you are not liable for injuries that may occur in or around your pool.